karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(react/useRRStack): preserve debounced state across renders so flush() can emit pending trailing onChange immediately.
+Previous implementation recreated the debounced closure on each render (due to identity‑based dependencies), losing the pending value; moved timer/pending/inWindow to refs and read the latest onChange/debounce config via refs.
+Subscription now calls a stable debouncedRef.
+Re‑run tests to confirm the flush() test passes under fake timers.

 - Fix(react/useRRStack): decouple hook snapshot from Date.now()
   - useRRStack now uses a monotonic counter for the useSyncExternalStore snapshot and increments it on each RRStack notification.
 This avoids test    flakiness under vi.useFakeTimers (where Date.now() is frozen) that could suppress re-renders and leave DOM state stale in debounce tests.
   - Follow-up: this also resolves the lingering "data-count '1' vs '4'" failure in useRRStack debounce test and fixes the lint error for an